ichrakhamdii/ichrakhamdii/README.md

 - 🎓 I'm a computer science engineer specialized in data science, graduated from Private Higher School of Engineering and Technology **ESPRIT** , Tunisia.
 - 🌱 I’m currently learning German, job search strategies, and refining my skills in LLM models.
 - 👯 I’m looking to collaborate on machine learning, data science, and AI-based projects.
-- 🤔 I’m seeking help with finding job opportunities as a junior data scientist.
+- 🤔 I’m seeking help with finding job opportunities as a data scientist.
 - 📫 How to reach me: ichrak.hamdi@esprit.tn
 - ⚡ Fun fact: I enjoy diving deep into data to uncover hidden patterns and insights.